daisylb/bridgekeeper/docs/tutorial/permissions.rst

     From that description, you might be thinking that a rule object is just a function that takes a user object and a model instance and returns a boolean.
 While you can certainly think of them that way, internally they're a little more complex than that, for reasons that will become apparent in the next section.

 One of the simplest rules in Bridgekeeper is the built-in :data:`~bridgekeeper.rules.is_staff` rule, which answers "yes" if the user trying to log in has :attr:`~django.contrib.auth.models.User.is_staff` set, or "no" otherwise.

+We turn a rule into a **permission** by assigning it to a name.
+We do that by creating a file called ``permissions.py`` inside our app, importing :data:`bridgekeeper.perms` (which is a Python dictionary [#permissionmap]_ that maps permission names to their corresponding rules) and adding entries to it.

 .. code-block:: python
     :caption: shrubberies/permissions.py